d3kryption/narrative-documentation/docs/inventory/inventory-component/functions.md

 ## Give Default Items

-Instead of calling this automatically on beginplay we let designers call this when they like.
+Instead of calling this automatically on Event Begin Play we let designers call this when they like.